 On the Contract Settlement Form (CSF) this is the ‘Amount to be demanded’ at part 7.

-- create an additional instalment equal to the payments on account and set-offs.
-The due date for the additional instalment must be the same as the first proper instalment.
+•if the first instalment is due after 30 days you must create an additional instalment equal to the payments on account and set-offs.
+The due date for the additional instalment is 3 days from date the charge stencil is submitted.

 Payment by Direct Debit